timsgardner/structural-notebook-tools/README.md

 # Structural Notebook Tools

-**Structural Notebook Tools** is a Visual Studio Code extension specifically designed to enhance your experience with notebooks by enabling rapid traversal of the implicit markdown tree.
-In addition, it enables various selection and tree-related editing operations, facilitating a more structured and organized workflow for notebook users.
+**Structural Notebook Tools** is a Visual Studio Code extension for _directly_ traversing and editing VSC notebooks in terms of the _tree of cells_ implied by markdown headings.

 ## Table of Contents